MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 Deploy Azure application gateway.md

    | Address range     | 10.0.0.0/24                        |
    | Subnet name       | BackendSubnet                      |
    | Address range     | 10.0.1.0/24                        |

+>**Note**: If the UI does not have the option to add additional subnets, complete the steps and add the backend subnet after creating the gateway.

 1. Select **OK** to return to the Create application gateway Basics tab.